hypixej/IzayaBot/readme.md

 6. Delete message calls now open in new tab by default.
 7. Fixed messages not being warped.
 8. Under the hood things (constructing a json request with php functions instead of manually writing it which fixed a bug with editing messages, adding uid variable for thing to be implemented in future and etc.)

+Update: April 9, 2018
+1. set max exec time to 3000 seconds. if you are getting an error, probably remove it, or do it with php.ini.
+2. Embedded images now fit horizontally on message list.
+3. Added some functions to generate image embed.
+4. Added a function for curl requests, which makes it easier for me to implement more features.
+5. Added ability to update many users at once with same settings like same roles.
+6. Added ability to ban and unban a user.
+7. After posting an image, you are taken back to a message list.
+8. The site is slightly more mobile friendly, I guess.
+9. Added experimental support for embeds in messages.
+10. Other general improvements.